viktiv02/gamedev_project/Blog Post #2 - Game Design Document and Milestones.md

 # 3 Milestones #

-1. Create smooth and engaging combat.
+1. Develop a compelling story about the protagonist and their world.
-2. Develop a compelling story about the protagonist and their world.
+2. Create smooth and engaging combat with an upgrade system that encourages different playstyles.
-3. Design an upgrade system that encourages different playstyles.
+3. Create at least 3 levels with a enemy boss fight at the end of the final level.